brucehsieh56/thsieh4.github.io/_posts/2017-11-18-Get-Coordinates-in-Longitude-and-Latitude-using-Google-Maps-Geocoding-API.md

 The last column has the format for querying.
-Let's get the coordinates for the first school **Georgia Institute of Technology-Main Campus** in our school `DataFrame`.
+To give a small example, let's get the coordinates for the first school **Georgia Institute of Technology-Main Campus** in our `school` `DataFrame`.

 ```python